SrijDude3416/student/_posts/2024-02-16-NATM-Reflection.md

 Here are some image highlights from the night and some projects we went around and saw.
 Overall, the night was quite fun!

+One project that I thought was the coolest was a super mario recreation.
+In the project, its sound effects, game controls, and pretty much every aspect to it was almost perfect.
+Can't wait to be in CSA and create things like it.

 ![](../../../images/IMG_5933.JPG)
 ![](../../../images/IMG_5934.JPG)
 ![](../../../images/IMG_5935.JPG)